lu0/synergy-config/README.md

 ```zsh
 xrandr --output eDP-1 --off
 ```
-Or paste this if you want SDDM on both screens but the HDMI one has the wrong resolution (my 2nd computer is HD, but my TV is FHD).
+Or paste this if you want SDDM on both screens but the HDMI one has the wrong resolution (my 2nd computer is HD, but my monitor is FHD).
 ```zsh
 xrandr --output HDMI-1 --mode 1920x1080
 ```